Amazon Click Through Rate: How Sellers can Boost CTR (2025)

-On Amazon there are a lot of metrics you can use to track the performance your Sponsored ads.
-One of these metrics is the Amazon click through rate.
-Click through rate is a good indicator of how much real traffic your ad is getting, and how effective it is at drawing in customers.
-In this article we will cover the definition of click through rate, what a good click through rate is as well as what factors impact it.
+On Amazon there are a lot of metrics you can use to track the performance your Amazon Sponsored Brand Ads.
+One of the most critical metrics is the Amazon click through rate (Amazon CTR).
+Click through rate is a good indicator of how much real traffic your ad is getting, how well your product titles are optimized and how effective your keyword targeting is.
+In this article we will cover the definition of click through rate, shed some light on the average click through rate on Amazon, explain what a good click through rate is (for different product niches), as well as explain which factors impact it.
 We will also recommend some strategies to improve your Amazon click through rate.

 Click through rate is commonly abbreviated to CTR, and it is measured as a percentage.
 What exactly is CTR?